Viv-Dave/mail/README.md

 # mail
-A basic mail applicationnusing HTML, CSS, JS and Django
+A todo app using HTML, CSS for frontend and Django for backend